 discolor the finish.

-- Rub from several different directions and let air dry.
+- Rub from each direction and let air dry.

 - Rinse with clean water if streaks remain after